bintukappilgeorge/axi_to_apb_bridge/README.md

 # axi_to_apb_bridge

+# Introduction

-This project implements an AXI to APB Bridge to enable seamless communication between AXI and APB protocols.
-The bridge buffers AXI transactions and converts them into APB transactions, ensuring proper synchronization between the two clock domains.
+The AXI to APB Bridge is designed to facilitate communication between an AXI bus and an APB bus.
+The AXI interface operates at a higher frequency (100MHz), whereas the APB interface runs at a lower frequency (50MHz).
+The bridge buffers transactions between the two domains using a FIFO structure, ensuring seamless data transfer despite clock domain differences.